Kampen, Overijssel: Historical landmarks

 Throughout the town of Kampen, there are colorful murals which are in fact old commercials for now-defunct business in Kampen.
 These murals, which include Art Nouveau influences, were made by local artists and are now referred to as "frescoes of the middle class".
-As a result of current municipal policy, wherever these murals are discovered under old plaster, they are restored to their former glory.
+As a result of current municipal policy, wherever these murals are discovered under old plaster, they are restored.